Loading [MathJax]/extensions/TeX/newcommand.js

 Here, 'clockwise' is relative to the vector defined by the cross product of two lines adjacent to the zeroth vertex in their standard orientation (which, e.g., points into the hexahedron for face 0 but out of the hexahedron for face 1).

 For triangles, to enable indexing from the combined orientation, we do not consider flip-rotate or flip-orient-rotate as those cases are equivalent, respectively, to the identity operation or the orientation = true case as flip-rotate is equal to the identity operation.
-As a consequence, there are only six valid orientations for triangles as faces of tetrahedra.
+As a consequence, there are only six valid orientations for triangles as faces of tetrahedra, pyramids, or wedges.

 Orientation of Quadrilateral Meshes